-Holiday pay is an appreciated employee benefit that employers offer to recruit and retain their best employees.
+Holiday pay is an appreciated employee benefit that employers offer to recruit and retain the best employees.
 In competition with other employers who provide little or no paid holiday time, the employer that offers the most generous holiday pay package will often win the talent war.
-Employees appreciate holiday pay as a part of a comprehensive employee benefits package.

-Please note though that state laws are always subject to change.
-Legislation, ballot initiatives, or a court ruling can make new rules regarding employers and holiday pay.
-So, contact an employment law attorney in your state or conduct your own legal research to verify your state laws regarding holiday pay.
+On a state level, legislation, ballot initiatives, or court ruling can create new rules regarding employers and holiday pay.
+Contact an employment law attorney in your state or conduct your own legal research to verify your state laws regarding holiday pay.

 Courts addressing the issue of religious accommodation generally agree that unpaid time off can be a reasonable accommodation, as can allowing an employee to use a vacation day to observe a religious holiday.

 Generally, employers require that floating holidays are taken in the same year they are granted and do not allow these days to carry over into the next year.
 Employees are usually required to give adequate advance notice of their intention to take a floating holiday.

 Must holiday time off be paid?
 For non-exempt hourly employees, no. An employer does not have to pay hourly employees for time off on a holiday.
 An employer is only required to pay hourly employees for the time they actually worked.

 However, for exempt employees (i.e., salaried employees who don't receive overtime), if they are given the day off, employers must pay their full weekly salary if they work any hours during the week in which the holiday falls.